tori1323/Reinforcement_Learning-2nd_Edition/README.md

-# Reinforced Learning- An Introduction (2nd Edition)
+# Reinforced Learning- An Introduction (2nd Edition) By Andrew Barto and Richard S. Sutton
 ### By Andrew Barto and Richard S. Sutton